Parrotfish in paradise

 Spotted Parrotfish

-Spotted Parrotfish in its initial phase
+Spotted Parrotfish in its initial phase (female with golden and brown colours)

 Another amazing metamorphosis by Parrotfish - gender variation as they progress through their lifespan.
 It’s a minefield attempting to understand how many individual species transform from female to male (or not).
 The majority of Parrotfish are sequential hermaphrodities, they change sex during the course of their lifespan.
 Most start as females (known as the initial phase) and then change into males (known as the terminal phase).